Chapter 4. Opening Files

 The mini.files file manager is kind of like a Neovim-native experience of the columnar view that is popular in MacOs finder, among other file managers.
 The main reason I like it is that editing the directory listing is just like editing a normal text buffer.
 I don’t have to remember that a means “after” in Normal mode, but it means “add file/folder” in Explorer mode.
 Instead, in mini.files, I use the o key to “create a new line below the current line”, and then enter a new file name in Neovim Insert mode.
 Later, I tell mini.files to sync my changes and it will create the file for the new row.

-In order to use mini.files, you have to enable it as a Lazy Extra, similar to how we enabled the FZF picker.
-The exact steps are:
+In order to use mini.files, you have to enable it as a Lazy Extra.
+We’ll go into this in more detail in the next chapter, but for now, these steps should be sufficient:

 • Type :LazyExtras<Enter>